-If you think that you need services to treat an alcohol or drug problem, contact your county at the Access and Crisis Line at 1-888-724-7240.
+If you think that you need services to treat an alcohol or drug problem, contact the Access and Crisis Line at 1-888-724-7240.
 The counselors can help assess your needs and provide referrals for substance use disorder services.